spidasoftware/format/README.md

 ```

-## Adding additional formatters
+## Adding Additional Formatters

 Adding additional languages to this command-line formatter is relatively easy.
 To
-do this, navigate to format-v[number]/conf directory, and there will be two files:
+do this, navigate to format-v[number]/conf directory and there will be two files:
 extension.cfg and hashbang.cfg.
 The extension.cfg file is used to format files that have a
 particular extension.
 The hashbang.cfg file is used to format files that have a particular string in the first
 line of the source code.
 To add a formatter that will identify files with a particular file extension,
 open the extension.cfg file.
 Inside, there will be comments as well as two lines, one starting
 with "java" and the other starting with "groovy."
-These are the two formatters that have been
+These are the two formatters that have already been
-added to the program when installed. observe the line:
+added to the program. observe the line:
 ```
 java = java -jar ${SCRIPT_LOCATION}/formatters/EclipseFormatter.jar -java
 ```
 This line is telling the program to format all files with the extension, "java."
 This line is also
-telling the program to use the following command line (after the equals sign) to format the file.
+telling the program to use the following command-line (after the equals sign) to format the file.
 The bash variable, "SCRIPT_LOCATION," was used to get the path of the "format" bash script file when
 it was ran.
-Use this variable if you decide to place a new formatter in a location that is relative
+Use this variable if you decide to place the source code of the new formatter in a location that is relative
 to the "format" bash script.
 To add a new formatter to this program, follow this outline.
 I.e. simply
 add the extension, an "=", followed by the command.